reactivemarbles/DynamicData/Docs/GettingStarted.md

 ```csharp
 var oberverableChangeSet = mycache.Connect();
 ```
-One final out of the box means of creating an observable change set is if you are doing UI work and have an observable collection, you can do this
+Another way is to directly from an observable collection, you can do this
 ```csharp
 var myobservablecollection= new ObservableCollection<T>();
 // Use the hashcode for the key